canonical/brand-store-documentation/docs/tutorial/create-ubuntu-core-image.rst

     :input: snapcraft push {{CUSTOMER_STORE_PREFIX}}-pc_{{CUSTOMER_UBUNTU_CORE_VERSION}}_amd64.snap
     The Store automatic review failed.
-    A human will soon review your snap, but if you can't wait please write in the snapcraft forum asking for the manual review explicitly.
+    A human will soon review your snap, but if you can't wait write in the snapcraft forum asking for the manual review explicitly.

-    If you need to disable confinement, please consider using devmode, but note that devmode revision will only be allowed to be released in edge and beta channels.
+    If you need to disable confinement, consider using devmode, but note that devmode revision will only be allowed to be released in edge and beta channels.
     Please check the errors and some hints below: